We compare what's there to find the best deals for you.

 Language: Greek | Currency: Euros (€) | Local time: UTC+02.00 | Avg.
 Flight time: 3.5 hrs

-Getting to Santorini in 2017 is simple and speedy during the summer season, when direct flights are available from a number of UK cities.
+Getting to Santorini is simple and speedy during the summer season, when direct flights are available from a number of UK cities.
 You’ll generally need to book well in advance in order to nab the cheapest Santorini flight deals during this peak travel season.

-Thomas Cook Airlines, Thomson Airways, easyJet, Norwegian, and British Airways all offer non-stop flights to Santorini from the UK during the summer months.
+Thomas Cook Airlines, TUI, easyJet, Norwegian, and British Airways all offer non-stop flights to Santorini from the UK during the summer months.
 Flights from London Gatwick (LGW), Heathrow (LHR), London City (LCY), Newcastle (NCL), Manchester (MAN), Bristol (BRS) and Birmingham (BHX) all arrive at Santorini Airport in around four hours.

 During the low season, the only way to reach Santorini by air from the UK is via Athens Airport (ATH) or Thessaloniki Airport (SKG) on mainland Greece.
 Flying via one of these airports is also an option in the summer and is one way to score the cheapest Santorini flights.